 Campaign finance: Refuse corporate donations.
 Limit corporate and interest group spending in campaigns.

-In 2016, Sanders refused corporate donations and relied on small donors to fund his White House campaign.
-He has proposed a constitutional amendment that would effectively reverse the Supreme Court’s Citizen United ruling and ban corporations and nonprofits from unlimited campaign expenditures.
-The independent senator would also require any organization to disclose election-related campaign expenditures of $10,000 or more.
+Like he did in 2016, Sanders has refused corporate donations and relied on small donors to fund his White House campaign.
+He has proposed a constitutional amendment that would effectively reverse the Supreme Court’s Citizen United ruling and ban corporations and nonprofits from making unlimited campaign expenditures.
+He would also require any organization to disclose election-related campaign expenditures of $10,000 or more.

 Climate change: Cut carbon emissions by 40 percent by 2030.
 Tax carbon emissions.

 Sanders would institute a carbon tax and aim to slash U.S. emissions by 40 percent by the year 2030, and 80 percent by 2050.
 He would end all federal subsidies for the gas, oil and coal industries.
 In addition, he would investigate corporations he sees as “climate deniers” that have spent money raising doubts about climate change.
 He is a co-sponsor of a resolution calling for a “Green New Deal.”

 Education: Free, universal preschool.
 Free tuition at public colleges and universities.

 The Vermont senator would make preschool free for all 4-year-olds, funding the plan by increasing taxes on the wealthy and some Wall Street transactions.

 In higher education, Sanders’ “College for All Act” would make tuition at four-year public colleges free for most Americans; two-thirds of the program would be paid for with federal funds, and one-third with state funds.
 Sanders would pay for the federal portion with what he calls a Wall Street speculation fee of 0.5 percent on stock trades.